 - Workforce Efficiency.
 Analyze worker movement and task distribution to boost productivity and improve labor utilization.

 - Production Flow Optimization.
-Track work-in-progress (WIP) movement to identify and eliminate bottlenecks.
+Track work-in-progress (WIP) movement to identify and eliminate bottlenecks to drive manufacturing process efficiency.

 - Predictive Maintenance.
 Monitor equipment health in real time to prevent unexpected failures and reduce downtime.